Arif-Foysal/obsidian/Computer Networks/TCP.md

 - ****Connection Oriented:**** It means sender and receiver are connected to each other till the completion of the process.
 The order of the data is maintained i.e. order remains same before and after transmission.
 - ****Full Duplex:**** In TCP data can be transmitted from receiver to the sender or vice – versa at the same time.
 It increases efficiency of data flow between sender and receiver.
 - ****Flow Control:**** Flow control limits the rate at which a sender transfers data.
 This is done to ensure reliable delivery.
 The receiver continually hints to the sender on how much data can be received (using a sliding window).
-- ****Error Control:**** TCP implements an error control mechanism for reliable data transfer.
+- ****Error Control:**** TCP implements an error control mechanism for [[reliable data transfer]].
 Error control is byte-oriented.
 Segments are checked for error detection.
 Error Control includes – Corrupted Segment & Lost Segment Management, Out-of-order segments, Duplicate segments, etc.
 - ****Congestion Control:**** TCP takes into account the level of congestion in the network.
 Congestion level is determined by the amount of data sent by a sender.

 ## ****Advantages of TCP****